BA (Hons) Fashion Design & Garment Technology

 submit a portfolio of work to support your application.

 On receipt of your application, you will be asked to provide a portfolio that demonstrates your ideas and abilities creatively.
-This may showcase work you have done at school or college, alternatively this may capture independently devised projects.
-You will then be invited for interview in which you are able to discuss the course and ask any questions you may have.
+This may showcase work you have done at school or college, or alternatively this may capture independently devised projects.

-Books for suggested reading based around module topics are available to borrow from the Learning Resource Centre, however some students like to purchase their own copies.
+Books for suggested reading based around module topics are available to borrow from the Learning & Research Centre, however some students like to purchase their own copies.

 Off-site trips such as the residential trip to Paris and day trips to London.